dandi/dandi-archive/doc/design/s3-trailing-delete.md

 # Distinction from Data Backup

-It’s important to note that the “undelete” implementation proposed above does not cover backup of the data in the bucket.
+It’s important to note that the "trailing delete" implementation proposed above does not cover backup of the data in the bucket.
 While backup is out of scope for this design document, nothing proposed here *prevents* backup from being implemented, and features such as [S3 Replication](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication.html) may be useful for that.

 A possible backup implementation would simply allocate a new bucket in a separate S3 region set to use the Deep Glacier storage tier (to control costs), then use S3 Replication as mentioned above to maintain an object-for-object copy of the production bucket as a pure backup.
 This backup solution would ***not*** defend against application-level bugs deleting data, but would instead protect the production bucket against larger-scale threats such as destruction of Amazon data centers, etc.